trustoverip/spec-up-t-website/docs/developer-documentation/scripts/scripts-build/intro.md

 }
 ```

 Most of these are Node.js commands that require a module from the installed `spec-up-t` package.
 From 2.1.0, `custom-update` is the local `spec-up-t` command.
+It prints a plan and asks before writing.
+GitHub Actions passes `--yes`.
 The old `node -e "require('…/custom-update.js')"` script no longer runs the update.
-See [Updating Spec-Up-T (custom-update)](../../../maintenance-tasks/custom-update.md).
+When a ToIP repository should take an update is a working-group decision.
+See [Updating Spec-Up-T (custom-update)](../../../maintenance-tasks/custom-update.md) and [When to run custom-update](../../../maintenance-tasks/when-to-update.md).

 ### Build Process Architecture